taylorking01/lilly-recruitment-challenge/DOCUMENTATION.md

 ✅ Improved card styling and layout for better readability.
 ✅ Enhanced site responsiveness and consistency.
 ✅ Implemented real-time search filtering and dynamic sorting.
+✅ Added a modal form for adding new medicines.
+✅ Fixed backend communication issues (CORS and HTTP requests).

 ### **Future Improvements**

-⏳ Implement a user-friendly form for adding medicines.
 ⏳ Add an average price calculator.

 This challenge reinforced my understanding of **JavaScript, API handling, debugging, and responsive UI design**, while providing a structured approach to frontend-backend integration.